 Some of the best TEFL teaching jobs that often go overlooked are located in your home country.
 That may come as quite a surprise if you’ve been under the impression you have to move abroad the country X or city Y to really make good money.
 However, with the demographics of Western countries constantly in flux, the demand for TEFL certified teachers is consistently growing.
 The surprising part of this is that many of these teaching jobs actually pay better than jobs in other parts of the world including Asia and the Middle East.
 If you have the right qualifications and want to get into TEFL teaching it may be worth looking in your home country before you think about uprooting your life to move abroad.

 For some people, this is going to be a fun learning experience.
 To others, however, this is going to be a nightmare.
-If you think you are going to be in the latter camp but still want to teach ESL then think local.
-There is plenty of demand throughout the Western world for TEFL teachers so don’t think you have to move abroad to find a good teaching job.
+There is plenty of demand in English speaking countries for TEFL teachers.

 What TEFL teaching jobs are available in my home country?